 P_{de}=P_{dd}\left (\frac{\sigma}{4\pi R^2}\right )\:\:\:\:\:........(3)

-- now if we put the Eq.2 in to the Eq.3 then we will get ,
+- now if we put Eq.2 into Eq.3 then we will get,

 P_{de}=\left (\frac{P_tG}{4\pi R^2}\right )\left (\frac{\sigma}{4\pi R^2}\right )\:\:\:\:\:........(4)